Najrān This article outlines how to value impressions, and the role impression value plays in measuring event marketing ROI.

 CPM varies by marketing channel.
 Typically, it ranges from a couple of dollars for online banner ads or free-standing inserts to $25 or more for floor graphics or shelf-talkers.
 In the middle, you’ll find media like magazine spreads ($14 to $19 CPM, depending on targeting) or direct mail ($8 to $10).
 If your Client doesn’t have a CPM readily available, use $12 (0.012 cents per impression) as a reasonable average.
 Using a $12 CPM, 100,000 impressions have a value of $1,200.
 Not chump change.

 The impression value is only half of the equation.
 What about the revenue from new customers?
 How do we figure that?
 And what is the overall average ROI in experiential marketing?

 Across 45 typical campaigns, we had an average of 136 thousand interactions per campaign.
-Taking into account the percent of non-customers and the average purchase intent, we identified upwards of 74,000 potential new customers.
+Considering the percent of non-customers and the average purchase intent, we identified upwards of 74,000 potential new customers.

 The result, in our example, is 44,000 people who, we can fairly assume, purchased as a result of the experience.
-When you take into account the average value per customer and average budget per campaign (again, see Video 7 in our Event Measurement Training series details), the average ROI for event marketing is fairly simple to calculate.
+When you consider the average value per customer and average budget per campaign, the average ROI for event marketing is fairly simple to calculate.

 CALCULATE THE DOLLAR VALUE OF EVENT IMPRESSIONS